 In the original liner notes to the album, Andrew Hill told Nat Hentoff, “Because of Tony Williams being on the date, I was certainly freer rhythmically.
-And the way I set up the tunes, it was more possible for the musicians to get away from chord patterns and to work around tonal centers.
+And the way I set up the tunes, it was more possible for the jazz musicians to get away from chord patterns and to work around tonal centers.
 So harmonically too, the set is freer.
 Also, there’s a broader range of moods than in the other two albums (Black Fire and Judgement), and the personalities of the musicians themselves are diversified so that there’s freer interaction between quite different groups of people.

 “I selected the men because of the particular strengths each has.
 I also selected them because I think they feel as I do that there’s no point in being different for the sake of being different.
 Difference has to come out of musical reasons; and also, anything ‘new’ has to evolve out of the old.

 Now Tony Williams was important because of his extremely free sense of time.
 Kenny Dorham I consider the most underrated player in the business.
 His problem is that he’s so nice, and people seem to associate greatness with meanness or bitterness.
 In this business, you have to create some kind of angry or tough image of yourself to be accepted, and therefore, too many people take Kenny Dorham for granted.
 He told me he liked this date so much because it made him think and play in new directions and in the process he proved again how musical and flexible a trumpeter player he is.